JuliaStats/GLM.jl/docs/src/examples.md

   0.38889  -0.16667
  -0.16667   0.08333
 ```
 By default, the `lm` method uses the Cholesky factorization which is known as fast but numerically unstable, especially for ill-conditioned design matrices.
+Also, the Cholesky method aggressively detects multicollinearity.
 You can use the `method` keyword argument to apply a more stable QR factorization method.

 ```jldoctest
 julia> data = DataFrame(X=[1,2,3], Y=[2,4,7]);